AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/05-chapter-5-creating-campaigns.md

 ##### Old Keoland Culture

 Old Keoland is a diverse region of the Flanaess where different cultures have mingled for many centuries.
-Keolish folk often garden, maintain close family ties, have a down-to-earth nature, and love storytelling.
+Keoish folk often garden, maintain close family ties, have a down-to-earth nature, and love storytelling.

 The clothes worn in Old Keoland tend toward loose-fitting shirts and wide-legged pants, voluminous cloaks for cold or wet weather, and sturdy boots.
 This region's cuisine represents a fusion of Central Flan dishes of rice, potato, and meat with some spices and seasonings brought from the west, creating unique flavors.